Skip to Main Content

 Finally, evaluate if the donor databases you consider have the potential to support your organization’s goals in the long run.
 For example, you may be a small nonprofit now, but your donor base could grow exponentially in a few years.
 Whenever the time for growth comes, you’ll be better prepared if your donor database can scale with you.

 To determine a system’s scalability, explore the available software plans or tiers that the donor database offers.
 Are there tiers above the plan you’re currently interested in?
 How many contact records can you store at each level?
-Additionally, ensure that the system is still being actively supported and updated regularly by the provider.
+Additionally, ensure that the provider is still actively supporting and updating the system.

 How to choose the best donor database for your nonprofit

-Now that you know what benefits, data types, and features to consider, we can walk through the steps of choosing a donor database that aligns with your organization’s needs and goals.
+Now that you know what benefits, data types, and features to consider, we can walk through choosing a donor database that aligns with your organization’s needs and goals.

-Be mindful that selecting and implementing new software takes time, especially if you are looking for something as central to your organization as a donor database.
-Follow these steps for a thorough selection process:
+Be mindful that selecting and implementing new software takes time, especially if you are looking for something as central to your organization as a donor database software for small nonprofits.
+Follow these steps for a thorough donor stewardship process:

 1. Evaluate your needs.
 Discuss your organization’s donor database needs with your executive director, board members, and other relevant team members.
 Identify the challenges you have with your current system and which needs are the most pressing.

 2. Identify must-have features.
 These should include both unique requirements that other nonprofits may not have and the most important features that your donor database must have.
-Focus on the features that are critical for your nonprofit that not all donor database systems will have, such as certain integrations.
+Focus on the critical features for your nonprofit that not all donor database systems will have, such as certain integrations.

 3. Determine your budget range.
 Meet with your board and relevant team members again to discuss your budget for the entire software adoption process.
-This can help to narrow down your list early in the process and save you time as you research prospective providers.
+This can help you narrow down your list early in the process, saving you time.

 5. Make your decision.
-Based on the information you glean from research and demos, choose the donor database that’s the best fit for your nonprofit and start the implementation process.
+Based on the information you glean from research and demos, choose the donor database that best fits your nonprofit and start the implementation process.

 Remember that your donor database will be an important part of your nonprofit’s operations for years to come, so make sure to create a thorough plan and have clear priorities to focus your search.

-Keeping those steps in mind, start your search by exploring our list of the best software options available to nonprofits.
+Keeping those steps in mind, start your search by exploring our list of the best donor database management software options available to nonprofits.

 Blackbaud’s Raiser’s Edge NXT is another popular donor database option for nonprofits with a large number of supporters.
-It’s a complex solution that aims to provide fundraisers with end-to-end gift management tools that help nonprofits improve their donor relationships.
-This donor database includes essential features plus data health tools, AI-suggested fundraising ask amounts, and more.
+It aims to provide fundraisers with end-to-end gift management tools to improve donor relationships.

-Salesforce is one of the most well-known CRM providers for for-profit companies, but it also offers a solution designed for nonprofits called Nonprofit Cloud.
+Salesforce is a CRM provider for for-profit companies, but it also offers a solution designed for nonprofits called Nonprofit Cloud.
 This donor database is built on the core Salesforce platform but comes with added fundraising, program management, and assessment tools.
-Some of the most appealing aspects of Salesforce are its large user community and extensive app options, but it’s also a complex system that takes plenty of time and resources to implement successfully.

 For nonprofits on a tight budget, consider the free donor database, Givebutter.
-Givebutter advertises itself as a simple, free nonprofit CRM that’s quick to set up.
+Givebutter is designed to be a simple, free nonprofit CRM that’s quick to set up.
 The platform comes with basic features like donor profiles, segmentation, and custom reporting.
 It also includes integrated marketing tools to help you improve donor communications.
 However, while the system is free for nonprofits, it charges your donors fees.

 Bloomerang is another donor database that acts as a full-suite solution for nonprofits.
 The platform includes donor management, volunteer management, and fundraising tools to help growing nonprofits streamline their operations, but it has more limited customization options.
 You might consider this database if your organization is small to mid-size and customization isn’t your top priority.